heliparv/mixological/README.md

 ```

 ### Project status
-The project is currently very much not close to functional, but below are listed the features that the app hopefully has at some point soon. (:
+The project is currently very much not close to functional, mostly due to issues scheduling time to work on it.
+Below are listed the features that the app hopefully has at some point soon. (:

 ### Description of desired features
 #### Core features